imbo/imbo-face-detector/README.md

 - `IMBO_HOST` - Hostname of the Imbo server.
 Default: `http://imbo`
 - `IMBO_PORT` - Port number of the Imbo server.
 Default: `80`
 - `IMBO_PUBLICKEY` - Public key to use for retrieving images and updating metadata.
 Default: `face-detect`
 - `IMBO_PRIVATEKEY` - Private key that belongs to the public key specified.
-Default: `zEKjL0f9XLyPrMkGcs_621RrDQi7KekbduCXsbFHTWs`
+Default: `face-detect-private-key`

 ### AMQP